Home » Blog » Sweet Zucchini Relish Canning Recipe

 Step 4: Prepare the Canning Equipment

-Once the vegetables almost finished soaking, prepare the jars, set up the canner, and organize your work area.
+When the vegetables are almost finished soaking, prepare the jars, set up the canner, and organize your work area.

 Wash your canning jars, lids and bands, and canning tools with warm, soapy water and rinse well.
 Look the jars over carefully, and eliminate any with chips and cracks.
-Set lids and bands aside until you are ready to use them.
+Pay special attention to the rims of the jars.
+Minor chips can prevent the lids from sealing.

 Overhead view of zucchini ingredients in a pot.

 Spread a dry kitchen towel on the counter.
-Use the jar lifter to remove a hot jar from the canner, drain, and place on the towel.
-Keep the remaining jars in the canner, so they stay warm.
+Use the jar lifter to remove a warm jar from the canner, drain it, and place it on the towel.
+Keep the remaining jars in the canner to keep them warm.

 Place the canning funnel on the jar, and ladle the hot relish into the jar while leaving 1/2-inch headspace.
 Run the bubble popper through the jar to release any trapped air bubbles.
 Adjust the headspace again if needed.